Frequently Asked Questions

 Can GLI Fellows who are also Honors students combine the GLI capstone project and the Honors College senior project?

-The summers before and after junior year are great options for students.
-GLI Fellows who wish to study abroad during their sophomore or senior year will need to meet with Jeanne Loftus to discuss their 4-year academic plan.
+The summers before and after the third year are great options for students.
+GLI Fellows who wish to complete their Beyond the Classroom experience during their second or fourth year will need to meet with a GLI staff member to discuss their 4-year academic plan.

 The GLI program is unique to The University of Montana, but many other institutions have programs that are similar to the GLI in some ways.
 Some examples include, Chico State University, Duke University, Virginia Tech, Carleton College, and Wagner College.